 - 1.6 Queen’s Bath – an important stop in your Hampi Itinerary

 - 1.8 Elephant Stables in Hampi

 Places to visit in Hampi on Trail Three

 Akka Tangi Gudda

-The third trail starts from the point where I ended my Virupaksha temple trail.
+The third trail starts from the point where I ended my Virupaksha temple trail and includes the key royal structures in your places to visit in Hampi.
 The Lakshmi Narasimha temple with its huge statue was something that I saw as a part of this trail.
 After you see that, instead of heading back to Hampi Bazaar, all you have to do is continue further on the track.
 You will see an unusual stone formation marked as Akka Tangi Gudda.
 This means “Sisters Stones“.